Solutions to problems as well as support

 Atomik.biz did a project for a tool warehouse selling power and hand tools to trade users.
 They have ten users all using Sage line 50 to control stock and handle sales and invoicing as well as accounts.
-Despite having a powerful server and up to date PC’s, the performance of some aspects of Sage Line 50 has been unsatisfactory.
-Invoicing and reports runs slowly and effects efficiency and their ability to service customers.
+Despite having a powerful server and up-to-date computers, the performance of some aspects of Sage Line 50 has been unsatisfactory.
+Invoicing and reports ran slowly and effects efficiency and their ability to service customers.
 They have a large number of clients and handle a large number of transactions.

 The user’s PC connects to it using a very efficient interface that handles mouse, keyboard and screen input/output to make it appear to be running on the local computer.
 Terminal services allow remote users to run bandwidth-hungry applications as if they were local.
 There are other benefits to control and security as well as allowing older computers to run current programs.